xapian/xapian-docsprint/xapian-core-rst/postingsource.rst

 Introduction
 ============

-Xapian::PostingSource is an API class which you can subclass to feed data to Xapian's matcher.
+xapian-class:`PostingSource` is an API class which you can subclass to feed data to Xapian's matcher.
 This feature can be made use of in a number of ways - for
 example: